Nebius-Academy/boltz2-mk8s/tutorial.md

   --format json | jq -r '.metadata.id')
 ```

-### Generate a kubeconfig for kubectl
+### Generate kubeconfig for kubectl

-This command downloads and configures the **kubeconfig** file so that `kubectl` can connect to your newly created cluster.
+This command downloads and configures the kubeconfig file so that `kubectl` can connect to your newly created cluster.
 The `--external` flag ensures that the public control plane endpoint is used, and `--force` overwrites any existing configuration for this cluster.

 ```bash
 nebius mk8s cluster get-credentials --id $NB_CLUSTER_ID --external --force
 ```

-### Create a user with SSH access and auto-mount the shared filesystem
+### Create user with SSH access and auto-mount shared filesystem

 First, ensure you have an SSH public key.
 If you already have `~/.ssh/id_ed25519.pub`, you can skip this step.
 If not, generate one with:

 ```bash
 ssh-keygen -t ed25519 -C <your_email@example.com>
 ```

-Next, define the **cloud-init** configuration:
+Next, define the `cloud-init` configuration:

 ```bash
 SSH_KEY=$(cat ~/.ssh/id_ed25519.pub)